erichlof/THREE.js-PathTracing-Renderer/README.md

 <h2>Updates</h2>

+* March 22nd, 2017: Added 2 buttons to mobile controls (tablet and smartphone), for a total of 6 buttons.
+With the addition of these buttons, now all the physical camera properties can be changed in real time just like the desktop version could.
+Horizontal pinching controls the field of view (FOV), Vertical pinching controls the camera aperture size, and the 2 new buttons are used to move the focus distance (focal point) farther from the camera or closer to the camera. <br>
 * March 3rd, 2017: Complete overhaul of mobile joystick controls.
 Now the controls on Cell Phones and Tablets have a smooth, fluid response.
 Also I changed the look of the buttons to directional, which makes more sense in this fly-cam setting.
 However, I left the vintage joystick arcade-style circular buttons code intact, but commented out, so if you want a character jump-action button, etc., you can just mix and match the button shapes to your liking! :-) <br>

 <h2>TODO</h2>